 Kashmiri chili sits at 1,000-2,000 SHU in the mild tier.
 Cayenne lands at 30,000-50,000 SHU.
 That is a real gap, but the more useful kitchen difference is how much of each pepper you can use before the dish changes.

 Two teaspoons of Kashmiri can turn a curry base red with only mild warmth.
 The same volume of cayenne would make the pot sharply hot.
-If you need a powder you can season by the spoon, Kashmiri owns that job.
+If you need a powder you can season by the spoon, Kashmiri handles that job.

 Cayenne works the other way.
 A pinch can lift chili, soup, or hot honey fast, which is why it lives in the hot pepper tier instead of the mild one.